ramirocrego/my_website/content/teaching/GEE-2/index.md

 start a new one.

 Next is the **Apps button**.
-This opens the App window display that we will explore later on the book.
+This opens the App window display that we will explore later on the tutorial.

 Finally, there is a **Settings button** that allows you to activate options to underline code suggestions and to auto-complete pairs such as